 "It's a very joyous atmosphere," says April Palmieri, a graphic designer and self-described "amateur dancer" who has yet to miss one of Lincoln Center's silent disco nights.
 "You can have two people dancing together, and they're listening to different music but somehow their rhythm is the same."

-While even folks who dance to the beat of a different drum can get along swimmingly, this freedom of choice—compounding a listener's ADD and FOMO—presents a potentially lethal combination for a DJ, unless he rises to the challenge.
-"The patrons can choose which DJ to listen to, so it totally taps into my competitive spirit," says Bill Coleman, a New York-based DJ who has played Lincoln Center's silent disco previously (and will return to Damrosch Park for another go-round on July 2).
+While even folks who dance to the beat of a different drum can get along swimmingly, this freedom of choice presents a potentially lethal combination for a DJ, unless they rise to the challenge.
+"The patrons can choose which DJ to listen to, so it totally taps into my competitive spirit," says Bill Coleman, a New York–based DJ who has played Lincoln Center's silent disco previously (and will return to Damrosch Park for another go-round on July 2).
 "You can see with the different colored LED lights on the headphones which DJ the crowd is listening to, so if I have green and the other DJ has blue, and I see that everybody has a blue light, it makes me want to get them all green."
 The silent disco, in essence, offers real-time audience analytics to the dance floor beyond how many people are actually on the dance floor, allowing the DJ to play the music that people want to hear.
-"I can have a desired set-list that I want to play, but if I see that I'm losing the crowd, I can switch it up," he says.
-"It's not like DJ'ing at a regular club venue where the patrons have to listen to the music that I play, or leave."
+"I can have a desired set list that I want to play, but if I see that I'm losing the crowd, I can switch it up," he says.
+"It's not like DJing at a regular club venue where the patrons have to listen to the music that I play, or leave."

 The headphones offer other advantages.
 They sound the same all around the dance floor, sparing club-goers from having to find the "sweet spots" where the speakers are perfectly calibrated.
 Listeners can also adjust their individual volume and protect their ears from being assaulted by typical nightclub decibel levels.
-And while you might think that wearing headphones would be as antisocial as the proliferation of iPhone earbuds on the street and subway, Petz argues that his earphones actually benefit social interaction.
-"When you take the headphones off," says Petz, "you can have a normal conversation and actually meet that girl or guy and know what they're saying without screaming ‘What's your name?!'"
+And while you might think that wearing headphones would be as antisocial as the proliferation of earbuds on the subway, Petz argues that his earphones actually benefit social interaction.
+"When you take the headphones off," says Petz, "you can have a normal conversation and actually meet that person and know what they're saying without screaming 'What's your name?!'"

 "We liken it to singing in the shower," says Sternheimer.
 "You lose abandon very, very quickly, and that's so joyful.
 It's a beautiful thing to watch people lose abandon."